4000, Eligibility and Fees

 If an applicant’s residency is unclear or questionable, explain and document concerns on Form 3029.
 If a family is otherwise eligible, but residency is in question, the household is entitled to services until residency information is verified.

-Individuals do not lose their residency status because of temporary absences from the state.
+Applicants do not lose their residency status because of temporary absences from the state.
 For example, a migrant or seasonal worker who may travel during certain times but maintains a home in Texas and returns to that home after these temporary absences.

 Income